S Corporation Election: Everything You Need to Know

 - An LLC can choose to be treated as a corporation in the eyes of the IRS by filing Form 8832, Entity Classification Election.
 Once it has elected to be taxed as a corporation, it can file a Form 2553, Election by a Small Business Corporation, to elect tax treatment as an S corporation.

 If you need help with S Corporation elections, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top-5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.